Returning myCOI User? Log In Here

 ABC Construction, a new firm eager to begin building, has just landed a contract to construct a new gymnasium in Alphabet City.
 Before sending out the construction crew to start the job, the leaders at the company know that they must do their due diligence and anticipate potential risks that could occur throughout the project so they can proactively address them.

 In their construction risk management plan, they identify a few key risks that they could encounter, including but not limited to an issue with the contract that failed to include a necessary provision and an environmental concern due to the construction happening near a beloved body of water.
+These types of challenges often represent legal risk that can jeopardize compliance or delay progress.

 With these potential issues in mind, ABC Construction also included risk mitigation strategies within the document, such as contractual renegotiation and additional equipment for environmental protection.
 Now, their company can move forward with the project with a better idea of potential hazards to come and what they can do to avoid them.